xpack/web-jekyll/pages/xbb/prerequisites.md

 - Raspberry Pi OS 64-bit, running on a Raspberry Pi 4 with 8 GB of RAM
 - Raspberry Pi OS 32-bit, running on a Raspberry Pi 4 with 4 GB of RAM

-The build scripts do most of the actual work in the Docker container, and, apart from Docker, the host machine has no other special requirements.

 #### Install Docker

 For any GNU/Linux distribution, follow the
 [specific instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository).

-For example, the steps to install Docker on a modern 64-bit Ubuntu system are basically:
+For example, the steps to install Docker on a modern Ubuntu system are basically:

 ```sh
 sudo apt-get update